purescript/purescript-ordered-collections/README.md

 poke :: forall a h r.
 STStrMap h a -> String -> a -> Eff (st :: ST h | r) (STStrMap h a)
 ```

+Update the value for a key in a mutable map

 #### `delete`